-There is no fixed score-to-grade link for these sub-tests.
-The grades are re-set for each administration.
-This is because different test materials are used at each administration and, as explained on the sub-test information page for Reading, one or more items may be deleted if found not to contribute to the overall reliability of the sub-test.
+Listening and Reading: There is no fixed score-to-grade link for these sub-tests.
+The grades are re-set every time the test is taken because different test materials are used each time.
+Test elements may be removed if they are found not to contribute to the overall reliability of the sub-test.

-The Listening and Reading sub-test scores allow all candidates taking each sub-test at the same administration to be listed from strongest performance to weakest performance.
-The next step is to establish where the boundaries between the grades (A-E) are.
-This is done by taking the grades set for the Writing sub-test and the Speaking sub-test for the same administration of the OET.
+The Listening and Reading sub-test scores rank all candidates taking a sub-test at the same time, from strongest to weakest performance.
+To establish where the boundaries between the grades (A-E) are, we look at the grades set for a specific Writing sub-test and Speaking sub-test.
 A mean average of the percentage in each grade for these two sub-tests is taken and applied to the spread of performances on the Listening and Reading sub-tests.

 For example, if 8% of candidates have grade A for Writing and 10% have grade A for Speaking, the average is 9%.
 Then, the strongest 9% of candidates in the Listening and Reading sub-tests are also awarded a grade A for those sub-tests.
 This process is carried out for all five grades.

-The 'fair score' generated by the statistical analysis of the two sets of scores from two independent assessors of each candidate's Writing script or Speaking recording becomes the final grade through a direct conversion following established practice.
+Writing and Speaking: Following established practice, the 'fair score' generated by the statistical analysis of the two sets of scores from two independent assessors of each candidate's Writing script or Speaking recording becomes the final grade through a direct conversion.

 Boards and councils can access results via the OET website.
-Registration authorities are encouraged to register for secure access to the site to check individual results; access to the online verification system is controlled by OET Centre management.
-In order to gain access, managers working for health profession Assessing/Registration Authorities can apply for individual staff members to have secure access to the relevant function of the OET website.
-At present a number of staff of the DIAC Skilled Processing Centre (Adelaide) and staff of 13 Australian & New Zealand Health Profession bodies are registered to do so.
+Registration authorities are advised to register for secure access to the site to check individual results – access to the online verification system is controlled by OET Centre management.
+To gain access, managers working for health profession Assessing/Registration Authorities can apply for individual staff members to have secure access.
+Staff at the DIAC Skilled Processing Centre (Adelaide) and at several Australian and New Zealand Health Profession bodies are currently registered.

 How are OET results reported?

-There is no overall grade; candidates receive a separate grade for each sub-test he/she takes.
+There is no overall grade – candidates receive a separate grade for each sub-test they take.

-Most boards and councils that recognise the OET require candidates to have at least a B grade in each of the four sub-tests.
-However, candidates should check with the boards and councils that regulate their profession to confirm what is currently required.
-The OET Centre cannot take any responsibility for providing or checking this information for candidates.
+Most recognising boards and councils require candidates to have at least a B grade in each of the four sub-tests.
+But to make sure you’re up-to-date with requirements, always check with the relevant boards and councils that regulates your profession.
+(Sorry – we cannot take any responsibility for providing or checking this information for candidates.)

-Candidates may receive different grades for your performances in different sub-tests.
-There are many aspects to being able to use and communicate in a language effectively and the OET tests many of these across the four sub-tests.
-Test design separates test materials into the four macro-skills (Listening, Reading, Writing and Speaking) for practical reasons and to acknowledge that these involve different sub-skills and strategies.
+No. You may receive different grades for your performances in different sub-tests.
+There are many aspects to being able to use and communicate in a language effectively: the OET test design separates test materials into the four macro-skills (Listening, Reading, Writing and Speaking) to acknowledge that these involve different sub-skills and strategies.